Olena1788/first-project/README.md

 ![Landing Page](documentation/testing/landing-page.png)

 - __Map section__

-  This section shows the users the location of the community centre where the classes take place.
-Map section goes below section with clubs' information.
+Map section goes below section with the clubs' information.
 It shows the users the location of the club.

 ![Map](documentation/testing/map.png)